jaffamonkey/hinode/exampleSite/content/en/services/testing on-demand.md

 icon: fas rocket
 ---

-My career has spanned many industries and projects, and has left me with a pragmatic edge to my services.
+My career has spanned many industries and services, and has left me with a pragmatic edge to my services.

 > I can offer quality engineering and testing services on a daily, weekly or monthly basis.